Shreyank108/jwt-baba/README.md

 ---

-## 🧠 What is JWT Baba?
+## 🧠 What is JWT BABA?

-A plug-and-play authentication module built with Node.js, Express, MongoDB, and JWT.
+A **zero-config authentication package** for Node.js developers using Express and MongoDB.
-Setup auth in seconds — just install the package, type `jai baba ki`, and you're protected!
+Easily add registration, login, JWT tokens, and protected routes — in **less than 1 minute**.

 ---